GauriSriv/PowerPoint-Generator-Python-Project/README.md

 ## Inner Structure of the project

-If you want to learn how to use the GPT API for creating PowerPoint presentations or understand how the project is organized, check out [CODE_STRUCTURE.md](docs/CODE_STRUCTURE.md). 🧐 In this document, I explain the code and the relationships between different parts of the code.
+If you want to learn how to use the GPT API for creating PowerPoint presentations or understand how the project is: organized, check out [CODE_STRUCTURE.md](docs/CODE_STRUCTURE.md). 🧐 In this document, I explain the code and the relationships between different parts of the code.